wlerin/feralfilehosting/Feral Wiki/Software/BitTorrent Sync btsync - basic setup/readme.md

 ~/btsync/./btsync --config ~/btsync/sync.conf
 ~~~

-To access the Web Gui you must use a browser and visit the URL:

-**Important note:** where `username` if your Feral username and `server` is the name of your Feral server that hosts the slot btsync is installed on:
+To access the Web Gui you must use a browser and visit the URL, where `username` is your Feral username and `server` is the name of your Feral server that hosts the slot btsync is installed on:

 **Important note:** `https` is not supported by bysync.
 You must only use `http`